Hosted by the Canton of Port de l'Eau, Blades and Bards is a

 join us to celebrate the holiday season and our wonderful

-Objective - To earn as much honor as
+Objective - To earn as many honor tokens

-possible, before running out of lives or time.
-Honor will be
+as possible before running out of lives or time.
+The victor will be

 Format - All competitors will be given an